steveghee/OCTO_Studio_extensions/README.md

 Finally, the widget is in fact a generic target that will support any model target, so you can use standard and advanced/360 targets with this widget.
 You don't have to use advanced/360 targets.

 ### Area targets
-Note : depricated : product now includes this target type
+Note : deprecated : product now includes this target type

 ### Cloud Image Targets
-depricated: product now includes this target type
+Reference your Vuforia cloudimage targets from your experience.
+You supply your Vuforia cloud keys to this widget, and it will communicate with the Cloud Server and establish tracking when any of your cloud image targets are recognised.
+The tracking feedback event will included information on the target ID and any metadata associated.

 ### Custom Vumarks
-depricated: product now includes this target type
+Handle custom vumarks by including you vumark target data and xml files.
+Operationally these work exactly the same as Thingmarks (which are PTC vumarks).
+When a custom vumark is identified, you will receive trackingacquired message which will include the vumark ID that is being tracked.

 ## Inputs
 UI elements such as Hololens2-ready UI controls.